 - 1 (15 oz.) can chickpeas, drained and rinsed

 - 4 tablespoons extra virgin olive oil, divided

 - Combine all ingredients in the bowl of a food processor or high-speed blender.
+Reserve 1 tablespoon olive oil for the topping.
 Process or blend until smooth, stopping occasionally to scrape down sides of bowl or pitcher.